phobyjun/dcp-2019-fall/assignment4/README.md

 ### WARNING:

 - This application is made my executable on minikube.
 Please execute this application on minikube.
-- In autobuild.sh, "patch" command in there.
+- In autobuild.sh, there is"patch" command.
 It is necessary on minikube, because LoadBalancer in minikube can't set the external IP automatically.
 So, I used "minikube ip" command for setting external ip to my cluster ip.
-- If you using replicas on this application, it will make an error for that.
+- If you use replicas on this application, it will make an error for that.
 I think that this error is because of the socket conflict.
 I'm searching about this error and will solve it soon :X

 ### Describe: